5l1v3r1/slzr.co/content/posts/node-pcap.md

 title: "Node.js and libpcap"
 date: "2014-10-4"
 template: post.hbs
-draft: true
 ---

-This is a log of my experiments with aircrack, tcpdump, libpcap, node.js.
+This is a (not particularly well-structured) log of my experiments with packet capturing in node.js

 Parts of it will only work on Linux.

 ## Capturing packets on a local network

+Tcpdump is basically libpcap and a lot of protocol parsers.
-Using tcpdump to capture packets.
+Using tcpdump to capture packets (as opposed to node):

 #### HTTP GET / on GitHub, followed by DNS queries for the CDNs.